 If you’re a maker yourself (or know someone who is), consider turning that hobby into a business.
 Even if you have to create your products elsewhere—in a studio, commercial kitchen, or workshop—you may be able to store and sell them in your own home.

-When you have the ability to control nearly every aspect of the products you sell, you can make them more cost effective, improve their quality, or cater them to a certain audience by targeting demand in the market.
+When you control nearly every aspect of the products you sell, you can make them more cost effective, improve their quality, or cater them to a certain audience by targeting demand in the market.

 Josh Pigford already had a thriving home business in a business analytics startup, but wanted to find a way to flex his creative muscles.
 He started printing succulent planters at home with his 3D printer—and a new business was born.
 Cedar & Sail now carries planters, coasters, and other small desk tchotchkes.